Shotaro Ashino: Enfants Terribles (2017–2020)

-On April 18, Kumagoro joined Enfants Terrible after turning on Koji Doi after losing the Wrestle-1 Tag Team Championships.
+On April 18, Kumagoro joined Enfants Terrible after turning on Koji Doi after losing the Wrestle-1 Tag Team Championship.
 Following the match, Ashino and Kumagoro challenged Akira and Manabu Soya to a title match.
-On May 6, Ashino and Kumagoro won the Wrestle-1 Tag Team Championships, with Kumagoro changing his name to Kuma Arashi after the match.
+On May 6, Ashino and Kumagoro won the Wrestle-1 Tag Team Championships, with Kumagoro changing his name to Kumaarashi after the match.
 During the post-match celebration, Drunk Andy revealed himself to be Kenichiro Arai and attacked Tachibana; Ashino would later kick out Tachibana from Enfants Terribles.
-On June 22, Ashino and Arashi lost the Wrestle-1 Tag Team Titles to Kuroshio and Masato Tanaka.
+On June 22, Ashino and Kumaarashi lost the Wrestle-1 Tag Team Titles to Kuroshio and Masato Tanaka.
 After defeating Kaz Hayashi on July 1 in the opening round of the 2018 Wrestle-1 Grand Prix, Ashino was matched against Manabu Soya, a repeat of 2016's Grand Prix semi-final.
 On July 18, Ashino defeated Soya and went on to win the Wrestle-1 Grand Prix by defeating Koji Doi in the tournament finals.
 At Pro Wrestling Love in Yokohama 2018, Ashino reclaimed the Wrestle-1 Championship from Manabu Soya.
 After two successful title defences, Ashino lost the Wrestle-1 Championship to T-Hawk on January 5, 2019.
 On July 2, Ashino would once again make it to the Wrestle-1 Grand Prix final but lost to Daiki Inaba.

-On August 8, Ashino and Kodama won the vacant Wrestle-1 Tag Team Championships after defeating Manabu Soya and Shuji Kondo.
+On August 8, Ashino and Kodama won the vacant Wrestle-1 Tag Team Championship after defeating Manabu Soya and Shuji Kondo.
 At Pro Wrestling Love in Yokohama 2019, Ashino and Kodama successfully defended their titles against Strong Hearts’ El Lindaman and Shigehiro Irie.
 Ashino and Kodama made two further title defences before losing the Wrestle-1 Tag Team Championships to Daiki Inaba and Koji Doi.